f5devcentral/f5-agility-labs-xc/docs/class6/module2/lab3.rst

     Name                              <your-namespace>-http-health-check
     ================================  ========================================

-12. Leave all other settings as default and click **Add Health Check**.
+21. Leave all other settings as default and click **Add Health Check**.

     |lab010|

-13. Verify your AWS origin pool configuration matches the expected settings.
+22. Verify your AWS origin pool configuration matches the expected settings.

     |lab011|

-14. Click **Save Origin Pool**.
+23. Click **Add Origin Pool**.

 Task 4: Create Azure Origin Pool
 ---------------------------------

 You will now create an origin pool for the Azure workload using a private IP address.

-15. Click **Add Origin Pool**.
+24. Click **Add Origin Pool**.

     |lab012|

-16. Configure the Azure origin pool:
+25. Configure the Azure origin pool:

     ================================  ========================================
     Variable                          Value